|

 Lake

-body of fresh water in Africa (and second largest
+largest body of fresh water in Africa (and

-in the world after Lake Superior).
-Only 5% of
+second largest in the world after Lake Superior).

-the lake belongs to Kenya, with its neighbours
+Only 5% of the lake belongs to Kenya, with

-the lake in the far north-eastern corner, contains
+section of the lake in the far north-eastern

-lodge mainly for guests flying in on light aircraft
+guests flying in on light aircraft from the

 |